BlogEnglishHow to Write a TEEL Paragraph in 4 Steps 😌

 Top 5 Rules to Remember when Constructing TEEL Paragraphs

 Basically, the TEEL structure provides you with an organised method for getting your point across.
-Using the TEEL structure can help show your reader that you are able to clearly analyse and respond to a given text and question.

-To see this, let’s break down the TEEL paragraph structure:
+So let’s break down the structure!

 T for Topic Sentence

-The very first sentence in your paragraph which gives the reader a good understanding of what you are going to talk about.
+This is the first sentence in your paragraph which gives the reader a good understanding of what you are going to talk about.
 It helps to directly respond to what the question is asking you here!

 E for Example